 Fungus gnats thrive in areas where the fungus is present.
-Regardless of their small size, fungus gnats can spread diseases if they come into contact with your food.
+Regardless of their small size, fungus gnats can spread diseases if they contact your food.

-Like the former, gnats can be handled by ensuring that your dustbin is well sealed and that organic waste is well sealed.
+Like the former, you can handle gnats by ensuring that your dustbin is well sealed and that organic waste is well sealed.

 Sewer gnats are common for sewer lines and kitchen sinks.
 Sewer gnats lay eggs in pipes with accumulated grease as larvae flourishes in the waste that collects on the pipes.